FPGA mSpectrum

 Larger capacity Spartan 6 boards

-My own Spartan 6 board is based on the LX9 version of the chip.
-This is the largest capacity available in a TQFP-144 package.
-Larger chips (LX16 and onwards) are only available as ball grid arrays (BGAs) and thus very difficult to use in your own designs.
-A company called QMTECH offers very affordable Spartan 6 modules containing either LX16 or LX25 chips, with either SDRAM or DDR3 memory on board.
-I created an mSpectrum motherboard for these modules providing PS/2 keyboard, SD card, sound, VGA and HDMI connectors.
+A company called QMTECH offers very affordable Spartan 6 modules containing either LX16 or LX25 chips, with either SDRAM or DDR3 memory onboard.
+I designed an mSpectrum motherboard for these modules, providing PS/2 keyboard, SD card, sound, VGA, and HDMI connectors.

 Supporting Altera / Intel Cyclone V

-To broaden my experience to other FPGA vendors, I got myself a DE10-nano board, containing an Altera / Intel CycloneV FPGA.
-Components like HDMI use vendor dependent code and had to be completely rewritten for the Cyclone V family.
-Other cores like onboard ROM and RAM had to rewritten into generic VHDL code that could be translated by the vendor tools to the specific architectures.
+To broaden my experience with other FPGA vendors, I bought a DE10-Nano board containing an Altera / Intel Cyclone V FPGA.
+Components such as HDMI rely on vendor-specific code and had to be completely rewritten for the Cyclone V family.
+Other cores, such as onboard ROM and RAM, had to be rewritten into generic VHDL that could be synthesized by different vendor toolchains

 ZX Spectrum Next